-Here are a few easy ways to begin developing better aural skills in your guitar playing:
+Here are a few easy ways to begin developing better aural skills in your lead guitar playing:

-Create guitar phrases by playing several notes on guitar, then singing the rest of the phrase (and vice versa).
+- Create lead guitar phrases by playing several notes on guitar, then singing the rest of the phrase (and vice versa).

 - Observe the levels of musical tension created in different note choices by playing a variety of lead guitar phrases over the same chord.
 For example, record yourself playing an A minor chord over and over for 1-3 minutes.
 Next, improvise a variety of lead guitar phrases over it using the A natural minor scale, while holding out different notes over the chord.
 As you emphasize different notes of the scale over the same chord, focus on how the level of musical tension of your phrases builds and releases.
 As you improve with this, do this assignment with new chords and scales.

-Practicing guitar skills in isolation may help you improve those specific skills, but it will NOT make you into a massively better overall lead guitarist and musician.
+Practicing guitar skills in isolation may help you improve those specific skills, but it will NOT make you into a massively better overall lead guitar player and musician.
 Why?
-Playing lead guitar creatively at a high level requires knowing how to integrate all of your guitar skills together.
+Lead guitar playing creativity requires knowing how to integrate all of your guitar skills together.

-Learn more about how to practice in this way to improve your lead guitar playing by watching this free guitar practice video.
+Learn more about how to practice in this way to improve your lead guitar licks by watching this free guitar practice video.

 When you apply the concepts of this article into your lead guitar playing, you will get on the right path towards mastering your musical creativity.
 To STAY on the path and fully master all skills involved in mastering lead guitar playing, work with a guitar teacher who has already helped countless guitarists achieve their musical goals and knows the best way to help you reach yours.

-To find out exactly what skills you must improve to become a highly creative lead guitar player, take this 2-minute musical creativity assessment.
+To find out exactly what skills you must improve to develop highly creative lead guitar playing, take this 2-minute musical creativity assessment.
 After you complete it, I will reply to you with specific comments on how to improve your lead guitar playing.